flowhub/jsjob-ethereum/README.md

 Proof-of-concept

-* Contract and UI should support waiting for and getting job results
-* Perform a test on testnet
-* node.js code for posting jobs and waiting for results
+* Split off the runner code into its own project/repository
+* Add testcases, including one for the "polyfill" feature
-* Add some example application(s), which has some code+data up on IPFS, uses this to compute things
+* Add some example application(s),
+which has some code+data up on IPFS, uses this to compute things
+* Document and publish blogpost(s)

 Solving capable